CSNWEB/KironCodeSchool/readme.md

 -------
 The standard procedure for committing to GitHub should be used.
 There is at the moment only one branch, the master branch.
 If you aren't yet familiar with Git, have a quick look.
 For this simple project, you will probably only need clone, pull, add, status, commit and push.

-sThere is no auto-deploy for this site currently.
+There is no auto-deploy for this site currently.
 Accordingly, the way to update the site is to push your changes and tell Adam or Juan that you would like to make an update.
 What one of us will do is the following:

     ssh forge@46.101.223.64
-    cd kironventures.com/kironventures
+    cd codeschool.kiron.university/codeschool
     git pull
     rsync -av public/ ../public/.